 3) Organize your tickets and reservations online.

-Landmarks such as the Louvre, the Eiffel Tower or the Château de Versailles attract thousands of visitors.
-To save time, book your tickets on the official websites before you leave.
-This ensures rapid access and allows you to better manage your day.
+Landmark attractions such as the Louvre, the Eiffel Tower, and the Palace of Versailles draw thousands of visitors.
+To save time, book your skip-the-line tickets on the official websites before you leave.
+This will ensure you get in quickly and help you manage your time more efficiently.